 “An important, interesting and engaging book.
 It challenges conventional stereotypes and myths about age and ageing and encourages readers to critically interrogate the role and position of older people in modern societies and economies.”
 Eamon O’Shea, National University of Ireland Galway

-Paul Nash is Associate Professor in the Leonard Davis School of Gerontology at the University of Southern California.
-His research has informed his work on ageism with the World Health Organization.
+Paul Nash is a chartered psychologist and Associate Professor in the Leonard Davis School of Gerontology at the University of Southern California.

 Both authors won student-nominated teaching awards for their classes in gerontology and social policy in 2019.